Why I Chose React Native

 cd my-app

-Step 4: Open VS Code
+Step 3: Setting Up VS Code

 Open VS Code and navigate to the project folder.

-Step 5: Start the Development Server
+Step 4: Starting the Dev Server

 npx expo start

-1. Install the Expo Go app on your mobile device
+1. Install Expo Go on your phone

-Step 7: Make Your First Change
+Step 6: Making My First Change

 import React from 'react';